puzzmo-com/blog.puzzmo.com/content/posts/2024/06/20/sdl-codegen/index.md

 What were my biggest issues?

 - The runtime description was not accurate enough.
 I'd end up with code which TypeScript is happy with, but crashes at runtime.
-- TypeScript error messages in my resolvers very too abstract.
+- TypeScript error messages in my resolvers were too abstract.
 - The generated types lacked nuance, and often included too much information, making it hard to call the resolvers like functions in my tests.